airswap/airswap-about/protocols/last-look.md

 ### `subscribeLevels`

-A request to receive updates to quote levels for a token pair.
-Returns the current quote levels.
+A request to receive updates to for a token pair.
+Returns the current price levels.

 ```TypeScript
 subscribeLevels(